Kyle Hines: Personal life

 Born in Sicklerville, New Jersey, to Deidre Ledgister and Reggie Hines, Kyle spent his childhood growing up in South Jersey, outside of Philadelphia.
 Hines' father, Reggie, was a part of several different NFL training camps.
 He also has two younger siblings, one brother and one sister.
 His brother, Tyler, is also a professional basketball player.

 Kyle and his wife, Gianna Smith, married in July 2015.
+Hines resides in New Jersey with his wife and their kids, Anya, Justin and Cassius.

+Philanthropy

+In 2011, Kyle co-founded the Team Hines 42 Foundation, which promotes and provides programs for youth athletes.

 Awards and accomplishments

 College career

-Hines graduated as the most decorated basketball player, men's or women's, in UNC Greensboro's school history.
-He is statistically one of the greatest men's basketball players in Southern Conference history, and was a good enough college basketball player to be included on an exclusive short list of NCAA Division I annals.
-Below are the awards garnered and records established by Hines, during his college career as a Spartan.

-Note: All records and awards were at the time of his college graduation, in May 2008.
+Note: All college records and awards were at the time of his college graduation, in May 2008.
 Since then, some of the records may have been broken.